School of Human Ecology

 - The application demonstrates excellent thinking and writing ability.

 Application deadlines and procedures for SoHE programs are available at this link.
-Curriculum checksheets and program specific information are available at this link.
-On-campus students interested in learning about program admissions are encouraged to contact the Student Academic Affairs Office (email@example.com; 608-262-2608) to register for a "Becoming a SoHE Student" session.
+On-campus students interested in learning about program admissions are encouraged to contact the Student Academic Affairs & Career Development Office (email@example.com; 608-262-2608) to register for a "Becoming a SoHE Student" session.

-NCFR Family Life Educator Certificate: Completion of the Family Studies option may qualify some graduating students for the Family Life Educator Certificate awarded by the National Council on Family Relations.
+NCFR Family Life Educator Certificate: Completion of selected coursework in the HDFS major may qualify some graduating students for the Family Life Educator Certificate awarded by the National Council on Family Relations.
 Additional information is available at the NCFR website.